TestForkAccount/CodeReviewExample/README.md

 Before creating a branch, you should always do a pull from master, to ensure you have the newest version when branching out.

 - Open git bash where your project is and type `git pull` to get the newest version from master.
-- If you are using a git ui there should be a pull button.
+- If you are using a git gui there should be a pull button.

 You now have the newest version of master, and are able to branch out.

 - In git bash type in `git checkout -b [name_of_your_new_branch]` this will create a new branch and switch to that branch
-- If you are using a git ui there should be a `new branch` button
+- If you are using a git gui there should be a `new branch` button

 You are now on a separate branch and ready to make code changes.
 Make some code changes and push those changes to your branch.